With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreNorthwest Ohio Psychiatric Hospital is a mental health treatment center in Toledo, OH, located at 930 South Detroit Avenue, 43614 zip code area.
-Northwest Ohio Psychiatric Hospital provides residential treatment and hospital inpatient treatment.
-Northwest Ohio Psychiatric Hospital offers behavior modification, psychotropic medication and activity therapy to young adults, adults and seniors 65 or older.
-Northwest Ohio Psychiatric Hospital also supports people requiring dual diagnosis treatment, seniors or older adults and people with PTSD.
-Additional services at Northwest Ohio Psychiatric Hospital consist of vocational rehabilitation services, mentoring/peer support/consumer-run services and case management.
+Northwest Ohio Psychiatric Hospital provides hospital inpatient treatment and residential treatment.
+Northwest Ohio Psychiatric Hospital offers behavior modification, activity therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Northwest Ohio Psychiatric Hospital also supports people with trauma, veterans and people requiring dual diagnosis treatment.
+Additional services at Northwest Ohio Psychiatric Hospital consist of suicide prevention services, vocational rehabilitation services and diet and exercise counseling.

 Learn MoreZepf Center/hawley is a mental health clinic in Toledo, Ohio, located at 508 Hawley Street, 43607.
 Zepf Center/hawley offers outpatient treatment and telemedicine/telehealth.
-Zepf Center/hawley provides dialectical behavior therapy, group therapy and behavior modification to seniors 65 or older, young adults and adults.
-Zepf Center/hawley also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Some other services provided by Zepf Center/hawley include court-ordered outpatient treatment, education services and illness management and recovery.
+Zepf Center/hawley provides cognitive behavioral therapy, couples/family therapy and behavior modification to seniors 65 or older, adults and young adults.
+Zepf Center/hawley also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
+Some other services provided by Zepf Center/hawley include education services, suicide prevention services and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.